gvwilson/sensibleadventures/wrestler/wrestler.md

 *He walked into my mother's camp one morning as if he was family.
 We had watched him trudge toward us across the spring-green tundra all morning.
-My grandfather muttered that
+My grandfather said that
-anyone without enough courtesy to sit at a polite distance and wait for an invitation should have his throat cut, but my mother said no.*
+anyone without enough courtesy to sit at a polite distance and wait for an invitation should be turned away, but my mother made him welcome.*

-*When he pulled back the hood on his parka, she almost let my grandfather do it.
+*She almost changed her mind when he pulled back the hood on his parka.
-He looked like something from a fever dream---his hair was yellow, and his face was all nose and beard.*
+He looked like something from a fever dream---his hair and beard were yellow, and his nose was like a puffin's beak.*

-*He smiled and said something in a strange language, and laughed when we spoke to him in our own.
+*He smiled and said something in a strange language, then laughed when we spoke to him in our own.
-By summer he and I were learning to wrestle spirits together.
+By the time summer came he and I were learning to wrestle spirits together.
-That is how Saknus Heraldsson came to the Anuat.*
+That is how Saknus Heraldsson came to the Nukilik.*

 ---